What is “Military Strong?”

 With fewer than 7 percent of our country having served in uniform, most Americans are unfamiliar with military life and culture.
 A better understanding of military culture and the veteran community can alleviate many of the challenges veterans and service members face when returning from war or transitioning into civilian life.

-PsychArmor is the only national institute of its kind, dedicated to bridging the gap through free online education and a support center staffed with mental health experts.
+PsychArmor is the only national institute of its kind, dedicated to bridging the civilian-military divide through free online education and a support center staffed with mental health experts.

 PsychArmor recruits nationally recognized subject matter experts to create and deliver online courses about issues relevant to the military and veteran communities.
 Its self-paced courses are delivered within six schools geared toward military culture, healthcare providers, employers, educators, volunteers, caregivers, and families.
 It provides critical resources to all Americans who work with, live with, and care about veterans.